knassen/personal-tech/README.md

 There is more to do:

   - A lot of links are bad and need to fixed or replaced.
+I've been marking bad links and replacing ones I can find in other sites.
   - Some of the information needs to be updated.
+  - I've been converting to HTML5 standards but there's more of that to do.

 There are still some good items here.
-Even for historical value it can be kept.
+Even for historical value it can be useful.

 I hope you find a few things here that are worthwhile.